 With YouTube SEO, you can optimize YouTube videos and channels to tell YouTube’s algorithms about your videos, rank them based on relevant keywords, and recommend them to users who enjoy the content.
 YouTube offers its users the relevant content they want to see.
 The metrics like testimonials, keywords, and past engagement data are how YouTube handles user responses to their queries, making it an attractive alternative search engine for growth.

 While keywords are essential in Youtube SEO, engagement is what comes first.
-Compared to SEO on ecommerce SEO sites, YouTube emphasizes engagement.
-For example, using keywords will get you your first audience, and by creating engaging content and keeping them coming back, you will be more successful.
+Compared to SEO on e-commerce SEO sites, YouTube emphasizes engagement.
+For example, using keywords will get you your first audience, and you will be more successful by creating engaging content and keeping them coming back.

 When in doubt: address your audience more decisively.
 Content quality, consistency, and relevance will make your YouTube success sustainable and have the desired impact.
 YouTube SEO is all about building a channel over the long term.
 While you can achieve viral hits, consistency will help you get more viewers and subscribers over a more extended period.

 This guide is not short: save it for later and take some time to improve your YouTube workflow.

 - Keyword research

 - Complete the following with keywords and a call to action

 - Interact with your audience